-With this feature set you can send looks to be applied on the outputs of the camera by using a network connection (LAN or WiFi depending on your setup).
+With this feature set you can send looks (as ASC-CDL and LUT) to be applied on the outputs of the camera by using a network connection (LAN or WiFi depending on your setup).

-Additionally, it’s possible to get frame grabs from the current live image of the camera.
-This way you can include the graded frame grabs to the Look Reports.
+Additionally, it’s possible to receive metadata and framegrabs from the current live image of the camera.
+This way you can include camera and lens metadata to your shots and include the graded framegrabs to the Look Reports.